pulumi/pulumi-hugo/themes/default/content/b.md

   image: /blog/developer-portal-platform-teams/platform-teams.png
   alt: a flowchart with arrows going from Automation API program to Infrasctucture as Code programs to Pulumi Engine deploys stacks
   description: |
-    Internal developer portals (IDPs) enable your developers to quickly provision security-compliant infrastructure, boost productivity with pre-configured architectures, automate testing, and deployments adhering to organizational standards.
+    Internal developer portals (IDPs) enable your developers to quickly provision security-compliant infrastructure, boost productivity with pre-configured architectures and automate testing and deployments, adhering to organizational standards.

     Pulumi’s infrastructure and policy as code engine fosters collaboration between your developers, security, and operation teams through common, popular programming languages.